 How the different mortgage sectors compare

-Building societies have the highest levels of broker satisfaction of any sector, which we’ve seen across the last eight editions of our Benchmark.
+Building societies saw the smallest change in overall satisfaction, up 3.1% to 85.7%.
+However, they still have the highest levels of broker satisfaction of any sector, which we’ve seen throughout the last ten editions of our Benchmark.

 Download a summary of the report now